Let's talk

 [00:34:18.010] - Charmaine Coutinho

 Yeah, I mean, I think that's quite a nice image for those of you not familiar with England.
 If you go the other way towards inland as a big nature reserve towards West London, which you can imagine having a quiet electric boat around there is probably a lot nicer for the wildlife there.
 Okay, I'm going to have to stop there.
 This has been really fascinating.
-Thank you both, all three of you, Andy, Ben and Phil.
+Thank you both, all three of you, Andy, Ben and Phillip.
 It's been really wonderful hearing about the Electric Thames.
 We'll keep our eyes and ears out for the next round of funding.
 Very interesting to hear about marine decarbonisation.
 If any of our listeners have got any experiences of projects similar or around vessel-to-grid or any marine decarbonisation in other parts Europe or even beyond, please do get in touch and let us know.
 For me, to stand out for that with this idea of taking what we've learnt around some of the other decarbonisation pathways and applying them to a sector that really needs support and the role of innovation projects in that and how we can get towards this sustainability as well as environmental sustainability.
 Again, thanks everyone for listening.

 [00:35:27.260] - Charmaine Coutinho